California Red Light Accident Lawyers

 The statute of limitations aims to protect both the defendant and the plaintiff.
 It ensures that the responsible party won’t face threats of legal action for years after the incident.
 Meanwhile, the victim would still have the chance to build a solid case.
 The evidence would still be fresh, and witnesses are still available.

 What happens if you go beyond the deadline?
-Your case will likely be dismissed, and you will lose your right to compensation.
+Your case will likely be dismissed, and you may lose your right to compensation.
 However, there are some instances where the statute of limitations might be tolled or delayed, such as in these scenarios:

 - The victim discovered the injury much later than the accident.

 - The plaintiff is a minor.
-The statute of limitations will start once they turn 18, giving them until their 20th to file a claim.
+The statute of limitations will start once they turn 18, giving them until their 20th birthday to file a claim.

 - The defendant is out of state.
 The deadline will be tolled until they return to California.